CalvinWu4/CalvinWu4/README.md

 <p align="left">
   I'm a developer with a love for creating browser extensions that make people's lives easier.

-You can find me after work listening to an audiobook while running or biking through Golden Gate Park.
-On weekends, I'll be at brunch or the farmers market or out of town exploring some part of California.

 📚 I'm currently reading:

 [<img width="50" src=https://www.goodreads.com/user/email_signature_cover/122258550>](https://www.goodreads.com/user/show/122258550-calvin-wu)